tobie/ua-parser/php/README.md

-# ua-parser-php #
+# ua-parser PHP Library #

-`ua-parser-php` is a PHP-based pseudo-port of the [ua-parser](http://code.google.com/p/ua-parser/) project. `ua-parser-php` utilizes the user agents regex YAML file from ua-parser but otherwise creates its own set of attributes to describe a browser, OS, and device. `ua-parser-php` was created as a new browser-detection library for the browser- and feature-detection library [Detector](https://github.com/dmolsen/Detector).
+This is the PHP library for the [ua-parser](https://github.com/tobie/ua-parser) project.
+This library utilizes the user agents regex YAML file from ua-parser but otherwise creates its own set of attributes to describe a browser, OS, and device.
+The

 ## Demo ##

-You can [test ua-parser-php](http://uaparser.dmolsen.com/) with your browser.
+You can [test the PHP library](http://uaparser.dmolsen.com/) with your browser.

 ## Usage ##